Turquoise bay with traditional wooden boat near Pink Beach, Komodo National Park

 There are only seven pink-sand beaches in the world.
 One of them is tucked into the northeast corner of Komodo Island, enclosed by volcanic hills, with a reef just offshore that starts practically at the waterline.

-The pink is real — it’s not a trick of filter or lighting at the right moment.
+The pink is real, it’s not a trick of filter or lighting at the right moment.
 Step off the boat, look at the sand, and it’s genuinely, distinctly pink.
 In morning light it’s something else entirely.

-Why the Sand is Pink
+Why Is the Sand Pink?

 The science is in the biology.
-Foraminifera — microscopic single-celled organisms with red carbonate shells — live in abundance in the reef offshore.
+Foraminifera, microscopic single-celled organisms with red carbonate shells, live in abundance in the reef offshore.
 When they die, their shells break down and wash onto the beach.
 Mixed with the white-grey coral sand, the red foraminifera fragments create the pink coloring.

-The pink is not uniform across the beach — it’s strongest at the waterline where wet sand intensifies the color, and in areas where foraminifera fragments are most concentrated.
+The pink is not uniform across the beach, it’s strongest at the waterline where wet sand intensifies the color, and in areas where foraminifera fragments are most concentrated.
 Walking the beach, you’ll find patches that range from barely-pink to clearly-rose.

 Snorkeling the Reef

-The reef at Pink Beach is one of the more forgiving snorkel spots in Komodo National Park — shallower than many sites, accessible directly from shore, and sheltered from the main park currents by the surrounding landscape.
+The reef at Pink Beach is one of the more forgiving snorkel spots in Komodo National Park, shallower than many sites, accessible directly from shore, and sheltered from the main park currents by the surrounding landscape.

 Enter the water from the left side of the beach (as you face the sea) where the reef starts earliest.
 Within 20 metres, you’re over live coral.
 The shallow garden (3–7 m) has excellent hard coral coverage, schools of reef fish, and occasional turtles.
 Further out (15–20 m depth) the reef drops more steeply and you may encounter reef sharks patrolling the edge.